-Why We’re Approaching Peak Meat
+The Capitalist Way to Make Americans Stop Eating Meat

 What’s immediately obvious from this long list of meatish items is that investors, corporate executives, and consumers—including, crucially, those who say they would never become vegetarian—are excited about meat produced from plants.
 But these developments have a more radical implication: Plants are becoming the fourth meat.

 That sentence will register as absurd to many people—and for carnivorous gourmands, it will smack of outright heresy.
 But it’s not an extravagant prediction, once you shake off the obvious paradox.
-Within the next decade or two, if the typical American eats 10 pounds of plant-based meat each year (essentially, the weight of one Impossible Whopper every five weeks) plant-based meat will replace seafood as the fourth-most-popular “meat.”
+Within the next decade or two, if the typical American eats 10 pounds of plant-based meat each year (essentially, the weight of one Impossible Whopper every week) plant-based meat will replace seafood as the fourth-most-popular “meat.”

 Another lesson in the rise of plant-based meat is one about ethics and the evolution of modern habits.
 Animal-rights activists, such as Singer, have often likened their cause to the anti-slavery movement and urged Homo sapiens to consider the pain and suffering of other species.
 Future generations may regard Singer and his crew as Cassandras, like early-19th-century feminists who were ignored because they were ahead of their time.
 But successful moral revolutions—including the abolitionist movement, the civil-rights movement, the victories of the suffragettes and 20th-century feminists, and the triumph of gay marriage—have tended to expand the scope of human choice and freedom rather than restrict it.